-Lab studies from as far back as 1985 suggested that doxycycline could stop tumour growth and eradicate tumours in rats with leukaemia (van den Bogert et al., 1985).
-Later studies which have since delved deeper into the mode-of-action of doxycycline and other tetracyclines have found doxycycline can target blood cancer cells in a myriad of different ways, over and above the traditional anti-bacterial and anti-inflammatory effects (Bahrami et al., 2012; Ferreri et al., 2006).
+Laboratory studies from as far back as 1985 suggested that doxycycline could stop tumor growth and eradicate tumors in rats with leukemia (van den Bogert et al., 1985).
+Later studies which have since delved deeper into the mode-of-action of doxycycline and other tetracyclines have found doxycycline can directly target blood cancer cells, over and above the traditional anti-bacterial and anti-inflammatory effects (Bahrami et al., 2012; Ferreri et al., 2006).
 A small unpublished laboratory study (presented at a conference) has also shown that doxycycline can help improve the ability of lenalidomide (a standard therapy for multiple myeloma) to kill multiple myeloma cells.
 The researchers suggest that addition of doxycycline alongside lenalidomide could potentially help to reduce the therapeutic dose of lenalidomide required, and so help improve side-effects linked to this treatment (Dorjsuren et al., 2019).

 Intriguingly, a recent case study in a patient with B-cell lymphoma linked to a bacterial infection found that the patient’s lymphoma activity (which was being treated with chemotherapy, doxycycline, and hydroxychloroquine) aligned with their blood levels of doxycycline, and relapsed when doxycycline was stopped (Melenotte and Raoult, 2017).
 The authors state that this phenomenon emphasizes the ‘pro-apoptotic’ benefits of doxycycline.
 Clinical research is ongoing to establish just how and when doxycycline use can benefit patients with blood cancers.